Group-5-Final-Project/Final-Project/README.md

 `LabelEncoder()` was used to convert sentiment labels into a numeric, machine-readable form.

+### CountVectorizer

+`CountVectorizer` is a tool provided by the scikit-learn library in Python.
+It is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.
+The value of each cell is nothing but the count of the word in that particular text sample.
+Essentially, it builds a vocabulary of known words, and allows new documents to be encoded using that vocabulary.
+The encoded vectors can then be used directly with a machine learning algorithm.

 ### Splitting the Data into Training and Testing:

 The processed dataframe will be further split into features - data columns that will be analysed, and the output, where the results of training set will be used to assess the accuracy of the model.